pivotal/docs-tap/app-sso/getting-started/client-registration.hbs.md

 # Provision a client registration

----

-👉 This article assumes that you have completed the previous step in this Getting Started guide.
+> **Important** This topic assumes that you have completed the steps described in [Get started with Application Single Sign-On](appsso-overview.hbs.md).

----

 In this tutorial, you are going to: